phosphene/test-kitchen-reactjs-demo/README.md

 $ kitchen converge
 ```

-currently only converege on `default-ubuntu-1404`
+currently only converges on `default-ubuntu-1404`

 Destroy all instances with: